-More Americans named television news as the most helpful source to learn about the 2016 presidential election, according to a Pew Research Center survey.
+More Americans cited television news as the most helpful news source about the 2016 presidential election, according to a Pew Research Center survey.
 Out the 3,760 adults polled, 24% said cable news was most helpful.
 Social media and local TV tied at second with 14% each.
 With both network and local TV news now available on cell phones and tablets though mobile apps, television viewing has become a mobile activity with near-instant accessibility.

 Clearly, companies, government agencies and major nonprofit organizations cannot ignore TV when developing PR pitching and placement strategies – and when doing media monitoring and measurement.